Sunderland Shorts Film Festival returns for its 11th edition in May 2026!

 “LOVE this festival!
 Chris and his team are well organised, great to communicate with and really care about their filmmakers.
 Highly recommended”

-Rebekah Louisa Smith (The Festival Doctor)
+Rebekah Louisa Smith (The Film Festival Doctor)

 We welcome filmmakers from all levels of their career journeys from emerging to established talent, as we know how important providing a supportive community is in the development of creative work.
-It is important to us to screen work underrepresented communities while championing themes of equality, diversity and creativity.
+It is important to us to screen work from underrepresented communities while championing themes of equality, diversity and creativity.

 All attending filmmakers are invited to take part in Q&A’s following every screening as well as being invited to our closing award ceremony, and all selected films will be eligible for our Awards and various prizes.